uncharted-distil/punk/README.rst

 ===============================================

 Working on developing algorithms and pipelines to automate Machine Learning:

-  * Data augmentation
+- Data augmentation

-  * Feature selection
+- Feature selection

-  * Novelty detection
+- Novelty detection

 Usage
 ------
-For examples on how to use these primitives look at "examples".
+For examples on how to use these primitives look at `examples <examples>`.